 Fiverr also has a mobile app which is very simple to understand, easy to work with, yet sophisticated and well-equipped with basic necessities.

 It’s not just the user-friendliness; the uniqueness of the platform is enthralling.
 With its uniqueness, it has thrived as one of the biggest freelance sites for many years.

 How’s Fiverr unique?

-90 percent of jobs on many other freelance platforms are gotten from bidding: buyers post requests, allow sellers to bid; and then choose the ones that showcased astuteness, bid a more favorable price, and at same time, have good job histories.
+90% of jobs on many other freelance platforms are gotten from bidding: buyers post requests, allow sellers to bid; and then choose the ones that showcased astuteness, bid a more favourable price, and at same time, have good job histories.

 Fiverr on the other hand, has a reversed setup.
 Sellers showcase their services (gigs), wait to be contacted by buyers, and when buyers find sellers they like, they can quickly place an order.
 No bidding or application required.

 This uniqueness of Fiverr, I believe, has been its greatest secret weapon to dominating the freelance business.